 We believe that the Bible is the foundation for living a successful Christian life.
 We endeavor to teach a Biblical worldview that encompasses ALL of scripture.

 Brookhill Ranch Summer Camp is an awesome opportunity for young people during the summer months.
 We also have other opportunities for young people and adults.
-Some of the different opportunities are Turkey Day, Enhance Your Romance Marriage Seminars, Brookhill Ranch Men’s Seminars, and CMC Women’s Conference and Hettie Lue Brooks Women’s Seminars.
+Some of the different opportunities are Turkey Day, Enhance Your Romance Marriage Seminars, Brookhill Ranch Men’s Seminar, and CMC Women’s Conference and Hettie Lue Brooks Women’s Seminars.

 We encourage you to get involved with all the different opportunities available to help enrich your walk with the Lord.
 You can find more information about all these resources at cmchurch.com